 Near right fid is made from a very hard strong wood called Lignum vitae which is which can be expensive.
 These may be up to half a meter long for ships mooring ropes.

 Note: most of these fids do not float, so drill the head and thread a cord through and stay away from water when using them as they will usually roll towards it when you put them down.

 A marlinespike is made of metal and is used when working with wire rope, it is also useful for opening screw shackles.

 This is a device used originally for repairs on sails.
 It is also useful for whipping or binding the ends of ropes.

 The small device consists of a loop of leather with a hole for the thumb to go through.
-The widest part of the leather sits across the palm of the hand and incorporates a dimpled metal plate to accommodate the blunt end of a needle.
+The widest part of the leather sits across the palm of the hand and incorporates a dimpled metal plate in rawhide to accommodate the blunt end of a needle.

 Sailmaker’s needles are necessary as they are tough and big enough to use with waxed thread which these days tends to be synthetic to resist the effects of weather and salt water.
 This is an excellent tool for quick fixes to split booms.

 This kit includes 2 needles for different diameter ropes, a small fid, tape for the cut end of the rope and instructions showing how to do the splice.

 You will need a pair of strong scissors for cutting the ends of the rope as well as the internal strands and a pen for marking the case of the rope.